sonic-pi-net/sonic-pi/INSTALL-WINDOWS.md

 2) Install the latest CMake http://www.cmake.org/download.
 This is a build tool that is required

-3) Some ruby is needed to run the translations and generate the help headers before the main build; so install the gems and do the one-time patch to aubio, which is required on windows.
+3) Some ruby is needed to run the translations and generate the help headers before the main build; so install the gems.
 Install Ruby from http://rubyinstaller.org/downloads.
-Get the version with the devkit, 64 or 32 bit, depending on your platform:
+Get the version with the devkit, 64 or 32 bit, depending on your platform.
+You should update aubio to 3.3 if you have an older version.
 ```
 https://github.com/oneclick/rubyinstaller2/releases/download/RubyInstaller-2.6.5-1/rubyinstaller-devkit-2.6.5-1-x64.exe
 gem install win32-process